Wahoo Fitness ELEMNT ROAM Review

 Features

-The list of features for the ELEMNT ROAM is pretty darn exhaustive, which is a major reason it picked up our Top Pick for Data Hungry Cyclist Award.
+The list of features for the ELEMNT ROAM is pretty darn exhaustive.
 Most of these features come in the form of specific things that can be done using the GPS and navigational capabilities; hence, the computer's name, ROAM.

 If we were to discuss each feature, it'd drain away significant portions of your life.
 Instead, we'll look at some of the most relevant features that we think most riders will end up using.
 To simplify things, we break this section up into connected features, navigation, and training.